binhvu3/algo/README.md

   - Two version (1) Lazy and (2) Eager
 -
 ### Priority Queue
-- Use binary heap as data structure  <a href="https://www.youtube.com/watch?v=AE5I0xACpZs">What is a Binary Heap?<a>
+- Use binary heap as data structure  <a href="https://www.youtube.com/watch?v=AE5I0xACpZs">What is a Binary Heap?</a>

+## Shortest Path
+- Generic Shortest-path: check from 0-inf and relax any edge.